|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The major issue is use of a transportation container that provides sufficient bio-safety shielding and that contains sufficient B4C to stop the residue mass becoming critical if due to a transportation accident water penetrates both the outer shipping container and the inner stainless steel container.
-The inner stainless steel container must contain enough B4C to prevent formation of a critical mass if water penetrates and fills the inner container.
+The major issue is use of a transportation container that provides sufficient bio-safety shielding and that contains sufficient gadolinium to prevent the used CANDU fuel concentrates becoming critical if due to a transportation accident water penetrates the shipping container.
+The shipping container must contain enough gadolinium to prevent formation of a critical mass if water penetrates and fills the shipping container.

 It is contemplated that for the foreseeable future the following three processes will be implemented at Chalk River.
 This work should be done far from any major metropolis by psychologically stable personnel because an insane worker or a jihadist could potentially cause a major release of radio activity.